ramiro1993/test-server/README.md

 Script-server has bundled configs/scripts for testing/demo purposes, which are located in samples folder.
 You can link/copy these config files (samples/configs/\*.json) to server config folder (conf/runners).

+## Modern theme

+A fresh theme with updated colors and rounded corners is available under `samples/themes/modern`.
+Copy this folder to `conf/theme` to give the interface a more contemporary look.

 ## Security

 I do my best to make script-server secure and invulnerable to attacks, injections or user data security.
 However to be